echapon/HiCharm2015/README.md

 * plotResults.C: plotting macro containing two main functions.
 It is largely automated.
  * plotPt("name of work dir"): make plot vs pt
  * plotCent("name of work dir"): make plot cs centrality

+## Efficiency
+* makeEffs.C: make the histograms (numerators and denominators) from the onia trees
+* plotEffs.C: make the efficiency plots from the histograms we just created